fmi-basel/LSTree/README.md

 git clone https://github.com/fmi-basel/LSTree.git
 pip install LSTree/
 ```
+---
+**NOTE**
+The workflow has been developed and tested using linux operating systems.

+---

 ## Usage
 The entire analysis pipeline is implemented as a Luigi workflow [https://github.com/spotify/luigi] and majors steps can be run with the commands detailed below.
 Jupyter notebooks for interactive visualization of the result and drawing training labels are also provided.